 Mary Immaculate College aims to deliver programmes that develop enterprise and entrepreneurial skills across all educational levels as well as taking part in outreach initiatives that support this work.

-Director of Enterprise and Community Engagement, Dr Maeve Liston, Works to create links with industry—establishing new learning relationships with our neighbouring communities that help to transfer our knowledge capital to local and community development settings instead of within the campus boundaries.
-See below and the tabs on the right for more information.
+The office of Enterprise and Community Engagement, work to create links with industry—establishing new learning relationships with our neighbouring communities that help to transfer our knowledge capital to local and community development settings instead of within the campus boundaries.

 Mid-West Regional Skills Forum and Action Plan for Jobs

 The director is continually working on developing career workshop programmes for delivery in community partner and FE settings.
 This work is aimed at helping children and young people to see the value and career potential of developing creative talents through interactive experiences with the BA in Contemporary & Applied Theatre Studies programme, the Department of Media & Communication Studies and the Lime Tree Theatre.
 Other examples include: Coder Dojo Sessions, VEX Robotics Programme, Limerick Festival of Science and the Tipperary Festival of Science, and the EMPOWER Entrepreneurship Summer Programme.
-A key initiative aimed at STEM engagement and helping children in the community to develop science fair projects is the RDS Primary Science Fair (renamed the ESB Science Blast for 2019), which has been hosted by MIC each year since 2016.
+A key initiative aimed at STEM engagement and helping children in the community to develop science fair projects is the The ESB Science Blast (formerly The RDS Primary Science Fair) which has been hosted by MIC each year since 2016.